 When a patient younger than 40 years presents with hemifacial spasm, one must evaluate the possibility of multiple sclerosis, although it is very rarely reported to be presented as hemifacial spasm.
 Demyelinating plaques in the brain stem region can involve the facial nerve roots leading to aberrant signaling that result in hemifacial spasm.

-Diagnosis of hemifacial spasm is made clinically based on detailed clinical history and a neurological and local physical examination.
-Electromyogram (EMG) can be used in the early stages of the disease when it is difficult to distinguish it clinically from facial myokymia, blepharospasm, complex partial motor seizures, or motor tics.
+Diagnosis of hemifacial spasm is made clinically based on the detailed clinical history and a neurological and local physical examination.
+Electromyogram (EMG) can be used in the early stages of the disease when it is difficult to distinguish clinically from facial myokymia, blepharospasm, complex partial motor seizures, or motor tics.
 The diagnostic finding on electrophysiological testing is lateral spread and variable synkinesis on blink reflex testing.
-Stimulation of one branch of facial nerve leads to contraction of facial muscles supplied by a different branch.
-Needle EMG characteristically shows irregular, brief motor unit potentials with high frequency (150 to 400 Hz) and facial twitching can be clinically correlated with this finding.
+Stimulation of one branch of the facial nerve leads to the contraction of facial muscles supplied by a different branch.
+Needle EMG characteristically shows irregular, brief motor unit potentials with high frequency (150 to 400 Hz), and facial twitching can be clinically correlated with this finding.

 Treatment / Management

-The primary goal of therapy is to reduce the abnormal muscle contractions resulting from abnormal impulse transmissions to adjacent neurons (ephaptic). hemifacial spasm can be either treated medically or surgically based on the underlying etiology and severity of the disorder.
+The primary goal of therapy is to reduce the abnormal muscle contractions resulting from abnormal impulse transmissions to adjacent neurons (ephaptic).
+Hemifacial spasm can be either treated medically or surgically based on the underlying etiology and severity of the disorder.

 Botulinum Neurotoxin (BoNT) Injections in Hemifacial Spasm